Self Assessment tax returns

 This tax return is for the estate - it’s separate from the return you sent on behalf of the deceased.

-To send a trust and estate tax return, you can either:
+To send an estate tax return, you must first register your estate.

 - fill in paper form SA900 and post it to HMRC by 31 October after the tax year it applies to